-- 28) All of the following are critical functions of the government in facilitating the operation of a market economy except
+28) All of the following are critical functions of the government in facilitating the operation of a market economy except

-- A) protecting private property.
+A) protecting private property.

-- B) enforcing property rights.
+B) enforcing property rights.

-- C) ensuring an equal distribution of income to all citizens.
+C) ensuring an equal distribution of income to all citizens.

-- D) enforcing contracts.
+D) enforcing contracts.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be made from trade

-- 29) The term "property rights" refers to - A) the physical possession of a house or any other property which the owner legally purchased. - B) the ability to exercise control over one's own resources within the confines of the law. - C) the government's right to appropriate land from wealthy land owners to redistribute to peasants. - D) the right of a business not to have its assets confiscated by the government in the event that the business is accused of committing fraud.
+29) The term "property rights" refers to

+A) the physical possession of a house or any other property which the owner legally purchased.B) the ability to exercise control over one's own resources within the confines of the law.C) the government's right to expression of from wealthy lend owners to redistribute to